QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

   components: { HelloWorld },
   data() {
     // declare references here.
 These are variables
-    // that can be used in the HTML.
-If they are modified
+    // that can be used in the HTML block.
+If they are
-    // then, the HTML element is updated too.
+    // modified, then, the HTML element is updated too.
-    // (bi-directional data-biding)
+    // (bidirectional data-biding)
     return {
       count: 0
     }